Solar Eclipse 2026: The 4 Best Places to See Totality

 In Spain, you can see the solar eclipse well from two main places: Northern Spain and the Balearic Islands.
 Northern Spain, especially in Galicia and Asturias, has a good chance of clear skies.
 On the other hand, the Balearic Islands have beautiful coastal views that will make your eclipse experience even better.

-Sign up for exclusive e-mail updates on our new villa additions, top promotions and carefully curated vacation ideas.
+Sign up for exclusive weekly e-mail updates on our new villas, exclusive offers and carefully curated experiences.

 Our team is here to help you with any questions you have.